-See below for information about the new California Immunization Law SB 277.
+See below for information about California Immunization Law SB 277.

 To prevent some of the most serious infections, the California School Immunization Law requires that children receive a series of immunizations before entry to school.
 In addition, schools are required to enforce immunization requirements, to maintain immunization records of all children enrolled, and to submit reports to the health department.
 Here are the immunization requirements for grades K-12.